(more photos below)

 Detailed pics:

-These first two in natural light, to show the subtle reds in the burst
+This first image was taken in natural light, and tends to show the subtle reds in the burst, while the others are under artificial light.

 This doc contains pictures and drawings from the beginning of the process.